MicrosoftDocs/OfficeDocs-O365SecComp-pr.de-DE/SecurityCompliance/eu-tax-identification-number.md

 Ingo-ID

-Steueridentifikationsnummer
+steueridentifikationsnummer

 ## <a name="greece"></a>Griechenland

 ### <a name="format"></a>Format

-Neun Ziffern ohne Leerzeichen und Abgrenzungen
+Neun Ziffern ohne Leerzeichen und Trennzeichen

 ### <a name="pattern"></a>Muster